Incorporating prior financial domain knowledge into neural networks for implied volatility surface prediction: Model

-In addition to Theorem~\ref{thm:conditions}, volatility smile has been considered an important stylised fact, which should be included in our model.
-For a given time to maturity, when the implied volatility is plotted against the strike price, it creates a line that slopes upward on either end, looking like a \lq\lq{}smile\rq\rq{}.
-In order to include volatility smile in our model, the following smile function $\phi(\cdot)$ for the log forward moneyness is defined:
+In addition to Theorem~\ref{thm:conditions}, implied volatility has an important empirical evidence (or stylised fact) called the \emph{volatility smile} -- for a given time to maturity, when the implied volatility is plotted against the strike price, it creates a line that slopes upward on either end, looking like a \lq\lq{}smile\rq\rq{}~\cite{Cont_2002}.
+In the following discussion, we will present our neural network model by incorporating these mentioned financial conditions and empirical evidence related to implied volatility surface.

-where $\tanh(\cdot)$ is the hyperbolic tangent function and $\epsilon$ is a small value to ensure numerical stability.
-The function exhibits not only a skew pattern like volatility smile but also meets the second condition of Theorem~\ref{thm:conditions} as it is smoothly twice differentiable with the co-domain $(0, \infty)$.